-The Oman banking industry is currently dominated by three banks which account for approximately two-thirds of the total credit in the banking system (Source: Oxford Business Group, The Report, Oman 2020).
-As at 31 December 2020, the Bank was the third largest bank in Oman by total loans, representing approximately 11.2 per cent. of total loans and 11.7 per cent. of total deposits (Source: CBO Monthly Report December 2020).
+The Omani banking industry is currently dominated by three banks which account for approximately two-thirds of the total credit in the banking system (Source: Oxford Business Group, The Report, Oman 2020).
+As at 30 June 2022, the Bank was the third largest bank in Oman by total loans, representing approximately 14.1 per cent. of total credit and 12.3 per cent. of total deposits (Source: CBO July 2022 Monthly Statistical Bulletin).
 Given the overlap in services offered and the customer base in Oman, it is possible that one or more of the Bank's competitors may choose to merge or consolidate their operations.
-For example, in June 2020 Oman Arab Bank signed an agreement with Alizz Islamic Bank SOAG ("AIB") to finalise the merger between the two banks.
-The benefits which may result from such a merger or consolidation may enable the Bank's competitors to significantly enhance their financial resources, access to funding and product offerings.
+For example, in July 2020 Alizz Islamic Bank SAOG was acquired by Oman Arab Bank SAOG and Sohar International Bank SAOG, Bank Nizwa SAOG and HSBC Oman SAOG are currently pursuing merger negotiations.
+The benefits which may result from any merger or consolidation may enable the Bank's competitors to significantly enhance their financial resources, access to funding and product offerings.
 The Bank's future growth, revenue, cash flows and ability to make payments in respect of the Capital Securities could therefore be adversely affected if any of its competitors were to merge or consolidate.

-The Bank's business is dependent on its information and technology systems which are subject to potential cyber-attack
+The Bank's business is dependent on its IT systems which are subject to potential cyber-attack